your journey

 Guaranteed interviews

-If you're disabled and meet the essential criteria, you'll automatically be invited to interview.
-The same applies if you have Armed Forces experience.
+If you meet the essential criteria, you'll automatically be invited to interview if you're in one of the following groups:

 Check your application status